 I last wrote about this incredible woman in 2018.
 Following the nearly disastrous lockdowns over the last couple of years, however, it’s a relief to report that Denise is welcoming clients again with chocolaterie door wide open.
 So, while nothing much has changed, I’m integrating some of her latest news below.

 Chocolaterie in Rue Pierre Fontaine

 Not much has changed since before the lockdowns.
 Surfacing out of the nearby Paris Blanche metro station, the Moulin Rouge cabaret signals the border between the 9th (Pigalle) and 18th (Montmartre) arrondissements.

 Before being lured up the hill to visit Montmartre, a visit to Denise Acabo’s curiosity chocolaterie awaits just 5 minutes’ walk away in the other direction in the 9th. À l’Etoile d’Or is tucked away on the left in Rue Pierre Fontaine with its wooden-panels, dating from 1903.

-It’s filled with cello-taped press reviews since Denise Acabo opened A l’Etoile d’Or in 1993 plus, amongst porcelaine cups and a chocolate pot (moussoir), tempting concoctions of chocolate quotations from famous personalities since chocolate became fashionable; to today’s researchers and doctors.
+First study the shop window filled with cello-taped press reviews of À l’Etoile d’Or.
+Amongst porcelaine cups and a chocolate pot (moussoir) are historical chocolate quotations from famous personalities to today’s researchers and doctors.
+It’s all fascinating.

 Is Chocolate an Aphrodisiac?

-My girlfriends and I gravitate towards the alluring advice pinned by Denise in the window.
+This question has us gravitating towards the alluring advice pinned by Denise in the window.

 It’s by Italian Sex Doctor, Salonia Andrea: